seoha-kim/seoha-kim/README.md

 ## Seoha (Sara) Kim ✿˘◡˘✿
-Master's graduate with a strong interest in 4D Reconstruction, 3D Scene Understanding, Scene Graph, and Robot Navigation/Manipulation. <br>
+Master's graduate with a strong interest in 4D Reconstruction, 3D Scene Understanding, Scene Graph, and Robot Navigation. <br>
 My research focuses on developing intelligent systems capable of perceiving and interacting with dynamic 3D environments.